khalidmadih/ODAGO-APP/README.md

 Step 3.
 Search Flight!

-## Limitations
-The **_ON DA GO_** application, is still under development.
-Our search is limited to direct flights.
-The mobile resposive is limited to landscape mode, in smaller cellular devices.

 ## Future Developments
 We would like **_ON DA GO_** to be a simple travel aid tool.
 That will eventually let users purchase, searched routes.